-Wet foods are very popular and are generally very appetising to dogs.
-However, they are more expensive to feed as the feeding amounts are generally higher.
-Owners who feed a wet food should also monitor their dogs teeth as wet foods tend to predispose dogs to dental disease.
+Wet foods are very popular and generally dogs will often prefer wet food over dry.
+However, they are more expensive to feed as the feeding amounts tend to be higher.
+Owners who feed a wet food should also monitor their dog’s teeth as wet foods are more likely to lead to dental disease.

-Dry foods are usually the most economical and easiest for you to feed and store.
+Dry foods are usually cheaper and easier to feed and store.
 There are many cooking methods for dry food including:

 Many companies have created complete raw diets and they are growing in popularity across the UK.
-Food needs to be stored frozen and defrosted before feeding.
+Raw food is available in many varieties but is usually either freeze-dried or frozen, which must be thoroughly defrosted before feeding.
 Whilst many people argue raw feeding is the most natural way to feed a dog, there are concerns over the possibility of salmonella.
-Read our vets' advice on raw diets.

 Your dog's weight

 Worried your dog might be putting on a bit of weight?
 Find out how to do a simple, at-home weight check

 Exercise for dogs